 The most memorable part of last night’s play, along with some good one-liners, was how Noelene Brown managed to sing the entire night intentionally off-key.
 There was not one occasion when she actually hit a note, reminding me of my own, often disastrous attempts at singing.
 Very funny.
 Although not a hugely memorable play, it was an evening of great fun.

-And it was especially fun to see a play set in the bizarre world of 1940s New York social-life, as I’ve become a little bit interested in New York this week.
-Aside from the hay-fever I’ve had, the other bug I’ve caught this week is the “travel bug”.
+And it was especially fun to see a play set in the bizarre world of 1940s New York social life, as I’ve become a little bit interested in New York this week.
+Aside from the hay fever I’ve had, the other bug I’ve caught this week is the “travel bug”.
 I went to my tax agent on Monday (and Friday to sign the paperwork) and if all goes to plan, I should receive a fairly healthy return within a few weeks.
-With the Australian dollar so strong at the moment, I made a mental promise to myself that if the return was indeed a healthy once, I would set aside some money to travel to three places I’ve always longed to visit: Stockholm, Paris and New York.
+With the Australian dollar so strong at the moment, I made a mental promise to myself that if the return was indeed a healthy one, I would set aside some money to travel to three places I’ve always longed to visit: Stockholm, Paris and New York.